Skip to main content

 When you register with a service, your device creates two keys:

-Public key: Stored by the service you’re signing up to.
+• Public key: stored by the service you are signing up to.

-If the signature matches the stored public key, you’re signed in - with nothing sensitive sent over the open internet.
+If the signature matches the stored public key, you are signed in - with no password or secret sent over the network.

 Why Are Passkeys Gaining Ground?

-This change addresses operational issues with SMS codes: they can be delayed by network issues, and are costly for organisations to send.
+That shift addresses practical problems with SMS codes: they can be delayed by network issues and are costly for organisations to send at scale.

-They also block a major phishing pathway.
-Even if a user is tricked into visiting a fake site, the private key stays on the device and can’t be copied or reused elsewhere, whereas entering your phone number for verification means parting with a piece of personal data.
+They also close off a major phishing pathway.
+Even if a user is tricked into visiting a fake site, the private key stays on the device and cannot be copied or reused elsewhere.

 Most modern devices - from smartphones with fingerprint or facial recognition to laptops with PIN unlock - already support passkeys, so many people can start using them with no extra hardware.